Israeli occupation of the West Bank: Conquest

-Johan Galtung states that the Arabs consider Palestine to be the only Arab land that has been denied Arab rule and independent statehood.

-In 1956, the Israeli leader David Ben-Gurion stated that: "Jordan has no right to exist.
+In 1956, the Israeli leader David Ben-Gurion stated that: "Jordan has no right to exist. [...]
 The territory to the West of the Jordan should be made an autonomous region of Israel".
 There had been a very strong opposition to any "Balkanization" or division of Palestine, especially among American Zionists, in the mid-late thirties, since it would have made a prospective homeland, thus truncated, suicidally small.
 It was in this context that Ben-Gurion argued forcefully for accepting partition agreements as temporary measures, steps on the way to an incremental incorporation of all of Palestine into a Jewish state.

 According to Israeli historian Adam Raz, as early as 1961, the IDF had drawn up meticulous plans for the conquest and retention of not only the West Bank, but also the Sinai Peninsula and Gaza Strip from Egypt, and the Golan Heights from Syria.
-In August 1963, within the framework of "expected directions of expansion," southern Lebanon up to the Litani River was also included.
-Though international pressure might foreseeably force Israel to evacuate these conquered lands, contingency plans envisaged also political circumstances whose development would enable Israel to maintain control of these occupied territory indefinitely.
+In August 1963, within the framework of "expected directions of expansion", southern Lebanon up to the Litani River was also included.
+Though international pressure might foreseeably force Israel to evacuate these conquered lands, contingency plans also envisaged political circumstances whose development would enable Israel to maintain control of these occupied territory indefinitely.
 The model for controlling Palestinians in the West Bank, were this to eventuate, was to be modeled on the Israeli governance of their Palestinian communities under a strict regime of permits.